sergeybrgmn/Knight-moves/README.md

 - real move: if the Knight stands near the borders - the move options are limited, as we can not go outside the board

 - The move logic: there are 2 methods for making the move:
-    - Regular: when we choose a random move
+    - Regular: when we choose a random move each time
-    - Otimal: when we choose a random move but "try" not to step twice on the cell (we choose a new cell)
+    - Otimal: when we choose a random move but "try" not to step twice on the cell (we try to choose a new cell)

 ## Next steps
 Deploy the app on the cloud.
 Maybe practice with AWS/GCP

+Try to improve the move algorithm - make the each step not random, but use some common strategy to visit all the cells ASAP.